ZahinMai/BHAM-CTF.github.io/docs/README.md

 ---

-## Challenge 6 - Shifty statements
+## Challenge 7 - Shifty statements
 ### Challenge instructions
-ab3fjam{P-jhtl-P-zhd-P-jvuxblylk}7q2x
+- LOokSlIKethefLaGGotlOstiNthistextjam{P-jhtl-P-zhd-P-jvuxblylk}buTuNeedtoshiftiTtoenter...

 ### Intended solve
-This is a Caesar cipher of "tu3yctf{I-came-I-saw-I-conquered}7j2q", which has been shifted by 7 characters.
+Within the text is a Caesar cipher of "ctf{I-came-I-saw-I-conquered}", which has been shifted by 7 characters.
 To decrypt, a rotational shift of 19 is used.
 The flag is within the decrypted text.

 #### Flag: ctf{I-came-I-saw-I-conquered}